Ibrahim Arslanovic

-Ibrahim Arslanovic (born 1952) is a Croatian former footballer who played in the National Soccer League, and North American Soccer League.
+Ibrahim Arslanovic (born 1952) is a Croatia born-Yugoslav retired footballer who played in the National Soccer League, and North American Soccer League.

 Career

 Arslanovic played with Toronto Croatia in the National Soccer League in 1973.
 He re-signed with Croatia for the 1974 season.
 In 1975, he signed with Toronto Metros-Croatia in the North American Soccer League, where he appeared in three matches.
 For the remainder of the 1975 season he returned to play with Toronto Croatia in the NSL.
 He returned to play with Toronto Croatia for the 1977 season.